 How Much Does it Cost to Form an LLC?

-The cost to file an LLC varies by state but generally ranges between $50 and $500 if you file on your own.
+The cost to file an LLC varies by state but generally ranges between $50 and $500 if you file independently.

-You can also use an online service like Incfile to handle the filing for you.
-They currently charge $49 plus the state fee.
+You can also use an online service like Incfile to handle your filing.
+They charge $49 plus the state fee.

 If you use a lawyer, your attorney fees may range between $200 and $1,000.

 What is the State-by-State Guide to Forming an LLC?

 The fees, requirements, and paperwork to file an LLC can vary based on the state in which you file.
 Here are resources for filing an LLC in all 50 states.